30 Days to the Father’s Heart:

 - Embrace your true self as the Father’s beloved child and become fully what he designed you to be.

-- Heal from the dissatisfactions and disappointments that happen in every relationship by opening up to God’s perfect love.
+- Heal from the dissatisfaction and disappointments that happen in every relationship by opening up to God’s perfect love.

-This website and the book that’s published from it are filled with true stories from my own personal journey and the experiences of others.
+The book 30 Days to the Father’s Heart is filled with true stories from my own personal journey and the experiences of others.
 Although each situation is unique, the feelings, blessings and problems they generate are universal.
 It’s my hope that the stories will assure you that you are not alone in your pain.
 This realization is often the beginning of healing.
 Story-telling helps make the truth sink deeper into our hearts where real change occurs.
-(Rest assured that my parents read this book during its development and my dad helped me to remember some of the details more accurately.)

-The chapters are short to give you time to reflect on each new discovery you make as you’re seeking God for the love you long for.
+The chapters are short to give you time to reflect on each new discovery you make.
 Use this book as a private, in-home 30-day retreat.
 It can also be used in parish discussion groups that are set up to offer friendly support and complete confidentiality.
 Each chapter will generate new insights that will forever change how you view God as your True Father.

 “For this reason I kneel before the Father, from whom every family in heaven and on earth derives its name.
 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.”
 (Ephesians 3:14-19 NIV)